DoctorErgot/Flow/README.md

 * New repository including only the Flow plugin: [FlowGraph](https://github.com/MothCocoon/FlowGraph)
 * The second repository where I gonna put sample modues containting quest or dialogue systems: [FlowSamples](https://github.com/MothCocoon/FlowSamples)

-The old repository (which you're looking at) won't be updated anymore.
-I'm still planning on creating zip with example project (using the latest engine release) while releasing the new version of the plugin.
-So it would help out people evaluating the plugin!
+This repository might be be updated in the future, used to create "Getting started" project.
+So it would help to evaluating the plugin!